deankita74-ctrl/quiz--game/README.md

 1️⃣ Prerequisites

-Make sure Python is installed on your system.
+Make sure Python is installed on your system:

 python --version